2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Hardware wallet

-BTCPay Server has built-in hardware wallet support allowing you to use your hardware wallet with BTCPay Vault without leaking information to third-party apps or servers.
-The hardware wallet integration within BTCPay Server allows you to import your hardware wallet and spend the incoming funds with a simple confirmation on your device.
-Your private keys never leave the device, and all funds are being validated against your full node so there is no data leakage.
+BTCPay Server has built-in hardware wallet support, allowing you to use your hardware wallet with BTCPay Vault without leaking information to third-party apps or servers.
+The hardware wallet integration within BTCPay Server enables you to import your hardware wallet and spend incoming funds with a simple confirmation on your device.
+Your private keys never leave the device, and all funds are validated against your full node, ensuring no data leakage.

 #### Signing with a wallet supporting PSBT

-PSBT (Partially Signed Bitcoin transactions) is an interchange format for Bitcoin transactions that still need to be fully signed.
+PSBT (Partially Signed Bitcoin Transactions) is an interchange format for Bitcoin transactions that are still pending full signature.
 PSBT is supported in BTCPay Server and can be signed with compatible hardware and software wallets.

 The construction of a fully signed Bitcoin transaction goes through the following steps:

-- A PSBT gets constructed with specific inputs and outputs but no signatures
+- A PSBT gets constructed with specific inputs and outputs, but no signatures
 - The exported PSBT can be imported by a wallet that supports this format
 - The transaction data can be inspected and signed using the wallet
 - The signed PSBT file gets exported from the wallet and imported with BTCPay Server